NickArrasate/perceptivecounseling/content/_faq/question-5-lower-copy.md

 category_order: 1

 ---
-I do have limited lower fee slots, you are always welcome to reach out to see if there is one available.
+<p>I do have limited reduced fee options, you are always welcome to reach out to see if there is one available.</p>